DanySK/boilerplate/README.md

-# Stream Goodies
+# Boilerplate

-Collection of tools that enrich `java.lang.stream`
+Collection of boilerplate code that should ease writing Java 8+ code

 ## Status